 Boil the tagliolini in salted boiling water for 2 minutes.

-Drain the tagliolini into the wild boar ragù pot.
+Drain the tagliolini into the pan with the wild boar ragù.

-Complete the seasoning with a sprinkle of Grana cheese and toss the pasta with a little cooking water.
+Complete the seasoning with a sprinkle of grana and toss the pasta with some cooking water.

-Recipe inspired by three-Michelin-star chef Enrico Crippa and reinterpreted for the wild boar ragù.
+Recipe inspired by three Michelin star chef Enrico Crippa and revisited for wild boar ragù.